Office Work

 Leave Request

-Formal"Hello, I'm not feeling well today and may need to take half a day off to address health issues.
-I'll handle other matters as soon as possible."
+Formal"Hello, I'm not feeling well today and may need to take half a day off to handle health issues.
+I'll finish other tasks as soon as possible."

 Work Adjustment

-Formal"Sorry, I'm feeling unwell today and my work efficiency might be affected.
+Formal"Sorry, I'm not feeling well today and my work efficiency might be affected.
 Please prioritize urgent matters, and I'll complete other tasks as soon as possible."

 Office Acupressure